We use minimal analytics to improve the site. Is that okay?

 ISO 100, f4, 1/800

-After the fire calms, it’s split in two rows and a path is prepared with salt and spruce tree branches.
+After the fire calms, it’s split into two rows and a path is prepared with salt and spruce tree branches.
 Visitors then walk through the bon fire following a cleansing ritual and blessing from the priest.
-My wife and son were bless and a priest told little Luka was told he was capable of do anything in life.
-Which I have to agree.
+My wife and son were blessed and a priest told little Luka was told he was capable of doing anything in life.
+I have to agree.
 He’s a very talented 4-month-old.
 He also made it on the news.

 ISO 100, f5.6, 1/200